VivekKoppula/LearnCpp/src/tasks/404475-LogicalImplicitConversionNotWorking/ReadMe.md

 	explicit Number(int value );
 ```

 5. So when we have the following, the int 15 will not be implicitly converted to number, because the ctor is marked explicit(above).
+The first operand is just a literal.
+Since the ctor is made to be explicit(see above), 15 cannot be converted into a number.
+So the following does not work.

 ```cpp
 std::cout << "15 < n2 : " << (15 < n2) << std::endl;